-Founded in 1882, Burnley play their home matches at Turf Moor, a stadium which has a capacity of 21,944.
+Founded in 1882, and nicknamed the Clarets, Burnley play their home matches at Turf Moor, a stadium which has a capacity of 21,944.

 Burnley FC early history